abdshomad/learn-vllm-from-pavlo/README.md

-# learn-vllm-from-pavlo
+# Learn vLLM from Pavlo YouTube Tutorial

 ## Run a Large Language Model on a Multi-Server, Multi-GPU Ray Cluster (from youtube-transcript.txt)

 This guide distills the steps from `youtube-transcript.txt` into a clear, reproducible walkthrough.
 It shows how to:
-- Bring up a Ray cluster across multiple servers (each with multiple GPUs)
+- Bring up a Ray cluster (single or multi-node with multiple GPUs)
-- Download a very large model (DeepSeek R1 family) onto shared storage
+- Download a lightweight model (TinyLlama) onto shared storage
 - Launch vLLM to serve an OpenAI-compatible endpoint
 - Connect from Open WebUI
 - Use `uv` to create and manage the Python virtual environment

 ### High-level overview
-- Target model: DeepSeek R1 (very large; distilled/quantized variants recommended for smaller setups)
+- Target model: TinyLlama (1.1B parameters; lightweight and fast for development/testing)
-- Example scale: 4 servers, each with 4 GPUs (total 16 GPUs)
+- Example scale: 1 server with 2 GPUs
-- OS: Rocky Linux 9.6
+- OS: Ubuntu 22.04.5 LTS
-- CUDA: 12.9
+- CUDA: 12.6
-- Python: 3.9
+- Python: 3.13.5
+- GPU: 2x NVIDIA L40 (46 GB each)
 - Shared filesystem mounted on all servers so they can see the same model files
 - Multi-NIC note: set `VLLM_HOST_IP` explicitly to avoid network binding issues

 ---

 ## 1) Prerequisites
-- Linux servers with NVIDIA GPUs and CUDA 12.9 drivers installed
+- Linux servers with NVIDIA GPUs and CUDA 12.6 drivers installed
 - Shared filesystem mounted on all servers (e.g., `/mnt/shared`)
 - Outbound internet access to download models (Hugging Face or similar)
 - `git` and, if using Hugging Face repos with large files, `git-lfs`